fly2abhishek/cs-study/session-01/slides.md

 ```
 Here we might have 100 items in our haystack, but the first item might be the needle, in which case we would return in just 1 iteration of our loop.

-In general we'd say this is O(n) runtime and the "worst case" part would be implied.
-But to be more specific we could say this is worst case O(n) and best case O(1) runtime.
+In general we'd say this is $O(n)$ runtime and the "worst case" part would be implied.
+But to be more specific we could say this is worst case $O(n)$ and best case $O(1)$ runtime.
 For some algorithms we can also make rigorous statements about the "average case" runtime.

 ### Log N Runtimes
-We commonly seeO(log N) in runtimes.
+We commonly see $O(log N)$ in runtimes.
 Where does this come from?

-Lets condiser the example of Binary Search:
+Lets candider the example of Binary Search:

 ```javascript
 const binarySearch = function (arr, x, start, end) {